 Insurance Institute For Highway Safety (IIHS)

-The HLDI shares information and assists in the mission of IIHS by scientific study of data (insurance) that represents economic and human losses (these are mainly due to the operation and ownership of various kinds of vehicles).
-It also publishes insurance loss results of mortar vehicle model and type.
+The HLDI shares information and assists in the mission of IIHS by the scientific study of data (insurance) that represents economic and human losses (these are mainly due to the operation and ownership of various kinds of vehicles).
+It also publishes insurance loss results of mortar vehicle models and types.
 Kindly let it be known that these two organizations are supported ably (and entirely) by insurance associations and auto insurers.

-Since time immemorial, IIHS can be considered a leader in prevention of accidents as it has exactly focused on the points of reducing traffic collisions as a result of motor vehicles.
+Since time immemorial, IIHS can be considered a leader in the prevention of accidents as it has exactly focused on the points of reducing traffic collisions as a result of motor vehicles.
 Its recommendations have helped diminish injury-laden crashes.

 History Of Insurance Institute For Highway Safety

 The organization was started/founded in the year 1959 by three insurance associations that occupied eighty percent of the US market (auto-insurance).
 In the primary stages, the sole purpose of the organization was to provide assistance to individuals who helped provide or helped in highway safety efforts.
 A decade after its inception, it was reorganized/reinvented as a research organization ( an independent body).

-- The research on vehicles was emphasized mainly on crashworthiness and avoidance of crashes.
+- The research on vehicles was emphasized mainly crashworthiness and avoidance of crashes.
 The tests were essential to research and subsequent tests led to the development of the Vehicle Research Center (VRC).

-- Road designs, were, for the first instance, taken into consideration for minimizing the hazards on the road side and run-off-the-road crashes.
+- Road designs, were, for the first instance, taken into consideration for minimizing the hazards on the roadside and run-off-the-road crashes.

 Vehicle Research Center

 The Research Center was opened in 1992.
-Located in the foothills of Virginia (Central), the center contains the best equipment and instructor models to perform the crash tests for rating vehicles.
+Located in the foothills of Virginia (Central), the center contains the best equipment and instructor models to perform crash tests for rating vehicles.

 These tests have changed the very pattern of buying motor vehicles.
 Since customers check and consult the ratings of IIHS, many automakers have changed their way of design and moved on to produce safer vehicles.

 The crash tests first started in 1995 and nearly half of the vehicles in the market earned poor ratings.
 In recent times, nearly all motor vehicles gain good ratings when concerned with protection regarding a moderate overlap frontal crash.
-In case of side impact tests (started in 2003, the same story repeated and some vehicles did not go past the good mark.
+In the case of side impact tests (started in 2003, the same story repeated and some vehicles did not go past the good mark.
 In recent times, the condition has changed with almost every vehicle getting past the required marks.
 The other test ratings (rollover and rear) have also improved.

-IIHS took a step further when it introduced the small overlap front test (designed to imitate the result of when a front end of a motor vehicle runs into another object such as tree or pole or run-off-the-road).
+IIHS took a step further when it introduced the small overlap front test (designed to imitate the result of when a front end of a motor vehicle runs into another object such as a tree or pole run-off-the-road).
 New designs for vehicles are on in every motor vehicle company based on these standards.